 - Consider bringing a clean mask to put on after class.

 - Information on tips to wearing a mask during dance class will be available.

 - Alberta Health does not require the use of masks during high intensity activities.
-(We recognize that not all dance classes are high intensity).
+Not all dance classes are high intensity.

 - Dancers should bring multiple masks.
 Masks should be changed when they become moist.